 brace the posts and the joists.

-Certainly it's a stronger solution than a concrete block - but not as cheap.
+Certainly, it's a stronger solution than a concrete block - but it is not as cheap.
 Still far less expensive than digging footings.

 Free Standing Decks Only

-Do not use this style of footing if your deck has to be connected to
+Do not use this style of footing if your deck must be connected to

 the ledger.
-But thankfully the vast majority of decks do not need to be
+But thankfully the clear majority of decks do not need to be

 connected to the house.

 Quite simply, you drive the anchors into the ground with a jack or sledge hammer